Sigmmma/c20/src/content/h3/guides/scarab/readme.md

 2. Set the zone to be a `giants zone`.

     ![](giants_zone.png)

-## Create giant hints
+# Create giant hints

-4. Under AI/Hints, Select `Giant sector hints`
+4. Open _AI > Hints > Giant sector hints_ in the Hierarchy window.

     ![](giant_sector_hints.png)

 6. Right click in the scene view to place points to mark out an area where the scarab is allowed to walk.

     ![](area2.jpg)